Workiva/styleguide/python/style.rst

 make sure that the docstring is up to date.
 The docstring for the function should be updated (if necessary) as part of the work of modifying the function.

-**Exception:** If a developer is working on an expedited ticket, we do want to impede progress on this by insisting on updating outdated docstrings within the scope of that ticket.
+**Exception:** If a developer is working on an expedited ticket, we do not want to impede progress on this by insisting on updating outdated docstrings within the scope of that ticket.
 Instead, the developer should spin off a tech-debt ticket to cover updating outdated docstrings for the functions that their code touches.
 They can return to the tech debt ticket at a later time,